IUCompPath/Reference_Material/README.md

-# reference_material
+# Reference Material

-Reading and reference material to get jump started with some related work I do
+This repository contains various sources of reading and reference material to get jump started on different areas of work that I am interested in.